Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

         Integer maxItems = 100;           // The maximum number of items to return in the list.
 If not supplied then the default value is 100.
         String nodeType = null;           // Restrict the returned results to only those of the given node type and its sub-types

-        // Returns additional information about the node.
-        // The following optional fields can be requested:
-        // * allowableOperations
-        // * aspectNames
-        // * isLink
-        // * isLocked
-        // * path
-        // * properties
         List<String> include = null;
-        // A string to control the order of the entities returned in a list.
-        // You can use the **orderBy** parameter to sort the list by one or more fields.
-        // Each field has a default sort order, which is normally ascending order.
-        // Read the API method implementation notes above to check if any fields used in this
-        // method have a descending default search order.
-        // To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.
         List<String> orderBy = null;
-        // A list of field names.
-        // You can use this parameter to restrict the fields returned within a response if, for example,
-        // you want to save on overall bandwidth.
-The list applies to a returned individual entity or entries
-        // within a collection.
-If the API method also supports the **include** parameter, then the fields specified in
-        // the **include** parameter are returned in addition to those specified in the **fields** parameter.
         List<String> fields = null;

         NodeEntry nodeEntry = null;